 Thanks to some pretty cool people (Deanna Jump & April Larremore @ Chalk Talk) and their recommendations, I am now the proud owner of both Pete the Cat books.

-& Pete the Cat: Rocking in My School Shoes
+Pete the Cat: I Love My White Shoes & Pete the Cat: Rocking in My School Shoes |

 My kiddos absolutely L-O-V-E-D these books!
 The You-Tube videos are so cute and the kids (let's face it, me too) liked to hear the melody by the author.